bpascazio/pace-advanced-ios/syllabus.md

 * XCode 7
 * iOS 9
+* WatchOS 2.0
+* Swift 2.0
+* tvOS
-* iPhones, iPads, Apple Watch
+* iPhones, iPads, Apple Watch, Apple TV

+All class communication, file sharing, etc. is down with Slack and GitHub.

 Swift with Cocoa and Objective­C
 -------------------------------